Liverpool defender Matip ‘feeling good’ for new Premier League season

 “I feel really good at the moment.
 I have a lot of sessions ahead of me but I am feeling good and I hope to continue like this.

-Klopp turned to Nathaniel Phillips and Rhys Williams as his defensive options and Matip was impressed by the duo’s performance.
+After stand-ins Fabinho and Jordan Henderson were also injured, Klopp turned to Nathaniel Phillips and Rhys Williams as his defensive options, and Matip was impressed by the duo’s performances.

 “It was not a really good period for me, a lot of injuries, but I only can look forward and try to do my best and try to get in the best shape I can,” he said.